Lipoprotein(a) Genomics

 Nanopore Sequencing

 Nanopore sequencing allows sequencing DNA and RNA molecules by monitoring fluctuations in the ionic current while a DNA or RNA strand moves through a protein pore.
 Unlike other technologies, Nanopore sequencing provides data in real-time, allows up to megabase-sized read lengths, reads directly the native target molecule, provides true single molecule data and keeps information about epigenetic modifications.
 It also allows direct phasing of variants over long DNA segments, which is of special use in Lp(a) genetics.
 These features make it an appealing technology to target complex genes with structural variants and extensive homologies like the LPA gene.
-We explore applications of this technologies in Lp(a) genetics and beyond (human genetics, variant phasing, DNA/RNA epigenetics and metagenomics).
+We explore applications of this technologies in Lp(a) genetics and beyond (such as human genetics, variant phasing, DNA/RNA epigenetics and metagenomics).

 Technologies in our Lab